rusty-jules/ptsession/ptarchive/README.md

 - Configurable, per-file compression
 - Archival and retrieval of original file creation and modified timestamps
 - Fast file searching akin to Pro Tools' "Find by name and Match Duration" setting thanks to [`ignore`][ignore]
+- Optional skipping files that don't have any regions in the session
 - Local and remote Pro Tools session parsing
 - Multi-threaded, multi-connection uploads and downloads
 - Local caching of audio file digests for fast iterative archiving of multiple session versions